-This month we turn the Garden spotlight on Katrin Kuttner.
+This month we turn the Garden Featured Teacher on Katrin Kuttner.
 She leads the Yoga Garden SF 300-Hour yoga teacher training, contributes to prenatal yoga education, as well as teaches detailed workshops on incorporating aromatherapy, art and trauma-sensitive applications to yoga practice.
 She strives to address the unique therapeutic needs of every student and to inspire free expression in teacher trainees, with intent to cultivate energy and courage in her students to go out into the world with a solid foundation.
 Without further ado, please read on to learn more about this artist and luminary!

 After having been traveling nationally and internationally to teach yoga, contributing to teacher trainings and providing yoga therapy, I was asked by the lead teacher trainer at the time, Michelle Myhre, to contribute to Yoga Garden SF’s 200-Hour training program.
 Soon after I joined the regular schedule with challenging classes and also started an innovative program integrating aromatherapy into flow yoga which has since then continued in popularity.
 I am known to have taught a “Restorative Level 2” workshop focusing on opening the body for deeper poses.
 Visualize restorative scorpion 🦂 pose!

 Monkey 🐒 probably?
 It’s my Chinese zodiac.

 What’s your finest advice for a new teacher?

 Retake the trainings and deepen your knowledge and experience.
 You learn from repetition, and you will know what specific questions to ask.
 Over the years I accumulated thousands of hours in training, assisting and apprenticeships.